Over the past couple of years, fashion retailer H&M has been slowing down its physical store expansion strategy.

 It aims to use only recycled or other sustainability sourced materials and wants to be 100% climate positive by 2040.
 Indeed, it’s 2018 annual report claimed that H&M sourced 95% of its cotton from sustainable sources.

 Such initiatives deserve applause, but H&M still has work to do to overcome previous bad publicity around its impact on the environment, such as burning unsold clothing.

 H&M has managed to grow its online sales over the past few years, but so have many online retailers, as more and more people shop online.

-The problem for H&M is that it hasn’t done enough to ensure that its online (and multichannel) performance is as good as it could have been.
+The question for H&M is has it done enough to ensure that its online (and multichannel) performance is as good as it could be?

 H&M does seem to have recognised this now and has taken steps to improve its online performance.
 Time will tell if this is enough to grow its share of online sales.